karstenv/dynamic_layers_qgis/postgis/README.md

 ## There are files for two examples in this diretory:

-### 1. Combining PostGIS Database Views and dynamic queries with API calls the Openweather map API
+### 1. Combining PostGIS Database Views and dynamic queries with API calls to the Openweather map API

 To make this example run correctly